Cohort Analysis for Subscription Brands: The Metrics Your Dashboard Is Hiding

 Month 3 (the commitment test): The subscribers who made it past month one now decide if this is a habit or an experiment.
 Brands that introduce product customization, loyalty rewards, or subscription flexibility around this point see their curves flatten earlier.

 Month 6 (the loyalty threshold): Cumulative churn for curation boxes typically reaches 55-60% by month six.
 Subscribers still active at this point are significantly more likely to become long-term customers.
 This is where your retention curve should be flattening.
-If it is still steep, your product-market fit for the subscription model itself may need examination.
+If it's still steep, your product-market fit for the subscription model itself may need examination.

 Turning Cohort Data into Action

 Set time-bound retention targets.
-Instead of tracking a blended churn rate, pick specific lifecycle milestones — 90-day retention, 180-day retention, 12-month retention — and set targets for each.
+Instead of tracking a blended churn rate, pick specific lifecycle milestones (90-day retention, 180-day retention, 12-month retention) and set targets for each.
 This forces you to evaluate performance at comparable points in the customer journey, not at arbitrary calendar dates.

 Grade your acquisition channels by retention, not CPA.
-Reallocate budget toward channels that produce subscribers who are still active at month six, even if those channels have a higher cost per acquisition up front.
+Reallocate budget toward channels that produce subscribers still active at month six, even if those channels have a higher cost per acquisition up front.
 A subscriber acquired for $40 who stays 12 months is worth more than one acquired for $15 who cancels after two.

 The Bottom Line